droonga/droonga.org/tutorial/1.0.8/dump-restore/index.md

 ]
 ~~~

-Note: before sending a request for the `select` command, clear the response cache.
+Note, clear the response cache before sending a request for the `select` command.
 Otherwise you'll see unexpected cached result based on old configurations.

+Response caches are stored for recent 100 requests, and their lifetime is 1 minute, by default.
-You can clear all response caches by sending an HTTP `DELETE` request to the path `/cache`, like above.
+You can clear all response caches manually by sending an HTTP `DELETE` request to the path `/cache`, like above.

 ### Restore data from a dump result, to an empty Droonga cluster